tedsuo/opentelemetry.io/content/en/status/_index.md

 **API:** stable
 **SDK:** stable
 **Protocol:** stable
-**Collector:** stable
+**Collector:** experimental

-* OpenTelemetry Tracing is now completely stable, and covered by long term support.
+* The OpenTelemetry tracing specification is now completely stable, and covered by long term support.
 * OpenTelemetry clients are versioned to v1.0 once their tracing implementation is complete.
 * The tracing specification is still extensible, but only in a backwards compatible manner.